Tagline: Two good cops. One bad situation.

 Best Use of Two Windows

 Taking charge of a hostage situation involving a psychotic high school pupil and his terrified classmates, Detective Cole takes the pacifist route, placing his gun down on the table in favour of trying to understand the boy’s motives.
 Unfortunately, Johnny is a seriously messed-up puppy, inevitably turning his weapon on himself.
-Taking the initiative, Cole quickly tackles the student before he can commit suicide, sending him crashing through one window and soaring thirty feet through the window of the building opposite.
+Taking the initiative, Cole quickly tackles the student before he can commit suicide, sending him crashing through one window and soaring thirty feet across an alley through the window of the building opposite.

 Most Absurd Dialogue